aaevan/ebay-guide/README.md

 > usb battery '(anker, jackery)' -5000 -10000 -mini

 I only occasionally make search strings long enough that ebay complains.
 Go wild.
+If you only see a handful of results for your query, first try trimming away extra words to broaden your search.
+If the number of search results explodes, you probably got rid of a useful keyboard.
+Go back and try again.

 # Obscure or rare items:

-If you only see a handful of results for your query.
+Okay, so you've done all this and there's only two listings and they're each out of your price range or otherwise invalid?
+Time to save your search.

+After saving a search, you'll get emails or push notifications (your choice) any time a new listing is created that matches your query.

+When I've made a particularly ugly and long winded query, I'll remind myself what the query is for by including a minus clause at the beginning:

+> -"CHEAP ANKER OR JACKERY" usb battery '(anker, jackery)' -5000 -10000 -mini

+Because it's removing items that match the quoted query, you can put whatever you want in there.
+It's great.

+# Comments/suggestions/typos:

+I'm on twitter at @aoeb-- message me there or submit a pull request and I'll try to include it!

+I spend quite a lot of time on ebay (less now that I'm good at it), so I figured I'd share what I've learned.

+Long live cheap stuff from internet randos!